Campaign ROI analysis: how to prove your marketing efforts

 When marketers talk about reporting on performance, there are really two big ways to look back at the numbers.

-“Let’s look back over the last month or the last quarter and see how many leads came in, and maybe tag them with a lead source.”
+The first is the most common: looking back over the last month or the last quarter to see how many leads came in and tagging them with a lead source.

-That’s fine for a general pulse check.
-You might see something like, 20 leads total, 10 from partners, five from the website, two from an ad.
-It’s quick, easy, and helps you spot shifts in traffic.
+That is fine for a general pulse check.
+You might see 20 leads total: 10 from partners, five from the website, and two from an ad.

 The second is where things start to get genuinely useful: reporting by campaign.